TheMonk2121/ai-dev-tasks/400_current-status.md

 **DSPy RAG System:**
 1. **DSPy RAGSystem** receives your question
 2. **Vector search** finds the CSV data chunks
-3. **DSPy prepares** a structured prompt for Mistral-7B
+3. **DSPy prepares** a structured prompt for Cursor Native AI
-4. **Mistral-7B analyzes** the data and answers: "Sarah Johnson has the highest salary at $95,000"
+4. **Cursor Native AI analyzes** the data and answers: "Sarah Johnson has the highest salary at $95,000"
 5. **DSPy returns** the structured response with sources

 ## **🔍 Why This Is Revolutionary**